 Sharing Akhenaten's throne was his beloved wife Nefertiti, whose name translates to 'a beautiful woman has arrived'.
 During her marriage, the queen changed her name to Neferneferuaten-Nefertiti, co-ruling with Akhenaten and attaining the power and status of a pharaoh herself.
 She changed her name again to Ankhkheperure Neferneferuaten, and many historians believe she then ruled solely as Pharaoh Ankhkheperure Smenkhkare after her husband's death.

 The throne of Egypt passed on through the female line, so for the sake of keeping it in the family, inter-marrying was positively encouraged.
 Incestuous relationships introduced their own tragedies as we shall see.
 Because Nefertiti as chief royal wife had produced six daughters but no male child, a related male had to be found to arrange a marriage to one of the daughters to ensure the royal bloodline remained pure.
 Akhenaten had fathered a son, Tutankhaten1, with Kiya, a lesser wife, who some Egyptologists believe was Queen Tiy2, which would make her Tutankhamun's mother and grandmother.
+Another belief was that Tutankhamun's mother was one of Akhenaten's sisters.

 From depictions on the walls of the royal tomb at Akhetaten, Kiya died during his birth, or just after.
 There is an image of Nefertiti grieving which gives us a clue that Kiya was a relative of hers.
 A woman named Miya is shown on the walls of the young prince's bedroom bestowing love upon him; she was possibly his 'wet nurse' or nanny.
 Tutankhaten was married to his half-sister, Nefertiti's daughter Ankhesenpa'aten3 and later on, she became his queen.